- My previous university gave Pass/Fail and Credit/No Credit grades. Will RIT accept courses with these grades?

 Do I need to submit a portfolio with my application?

-A portfolio is required for majors in the following departments: Art, Design, American Crafts.
+A portfolio is required for majors in the in RIT’s School of Art, School of Design, and the BFA programs in the School of Film and Animation.
 Guidelines can be found at:

 If you are looking to transfer photography credits from another school, submission of a portfolio is required.
 A portfolio is not required if you do not wish to transfer photography credits.